Swasth-Apps/swasth.co/src/pages/blog/assertiveness.md

 We all are riders of our own vehicles and it totally depends on us how we want to veer across the road.
 Thus, reducing helplessness reduces depression.

-**In spite of all such benefits through acquiring assertiveness, we stay engrossed in aggressive behavior which is going to us in no way.**
+**In spite of all such benefits of acquiring assertiveness, we stay engrossed in aggressive behavior which is going to help us in no way.**

-LET'S GET STARTED WITH RESILIENS TO STRAT YOUR OWN JOURNEY OF ASSERTIVENESS
+LET'S GET STARTED WITH RESILIENS TO START YOUR OWN JOURNEY OF ASSERTIVENESS

 ## **TYPES OF BEHAVIOR**

 As we discussed earlier, we saw a number of advantages of assertive behavior then why don't we strive to achieve this trait?
 Let's review the types of behaviors to identify which behavior we engage in the most:

-**PASSIVE BEHAVIOR:** It is well known that we work hard to please others no matter what, not considering our own **wanting**.
-Such characteristic makes us weak and stop us from **thinking rightly.** We basically are afraid to take responsibility for our feelings and behavior which prevent us from facing challenges. **Even if someone tries to approach us for some sort of help, we refuse to take it.**
+**PASSIVE BEHAVIOR:** We work hard to please others no matter what, not considering our own wants.
+Such characteristic makes us weak and stop us from thinking right**.** We basically are afraid to take responsibility for our feelings and behavior which prevent us from facing challenges.
+Even if someone tries to approach us for some sort of help, we refuse to take it.

-**DIRECT AGGRESSION:** We often confuse aggression for assertion while the main characteristic of an aggressive person is not listening to others plus doing what one wants to do.
-Here, we do not see any kind of negotiation or compromise **and is often made equal to losing.** Whenever a challenging situation occurs, we deal it with physical or verbal strengths.
+**DIRECT AGGRESSION:** We often confuse aggression for assertion while the main characteristic of an aggressive person is that he/she does not listen to others plus does what pleases him.
+He does not see any kind of negotiation or compromise and is often made equal to losing.
+Whenever a challenging situation occurs, we deal it with physical or verbal strengths.

 **INDIRECT AGGRESSION:** Indirect aggression is a subtle form of aggression and it is actually the fear of being overly aggressive.
-Its effects are as bad as direct aggression, though it is difficult to find out if someone is **suffering from such behavior**.
+Its effects are as bad as direct aggression, though it is difficult to find out if someone is suffering from such behavior.
 Those who suffer from this type of aggression faces low self-confidence and self-esteem just like those with direct aggression.

 Thus, we see four types of behavior including assertiveness.
 So, recognize the kind of behavior you are engaged in so that you can help yourself out along with RESILIENS.
 Our app guides you to achieve optimum assertiveness.
 So, get ready and  **FIGHT**!